cerb/cerb.github.io/privacy.md

 They do not have access to any client data outside of email communication.

-### Disqus

-We use Disqus to enable comment functionality on the blog and documentation of our project website.

-They have access to information typically made available by web browsers: IP addresses, visited pages, browser, and platform.

-They do not have access to any client data.

 # Your Privacy Choices

 We provide the following privacy choices for your data: